vanathin/Study-K8S/README.md

 			     name: name of the pod / replica set / replication controller
 			     labels:
 			       tier:  front-end
+ 	* ### Deployment:
+ 	 	* kind = Deployment
+ 	 	* Maintain Deployment activities such as maintain rollout, versioning, etc
+ 	 	* Rollout :
+ 	 		* each deployment trigger rollout which will create new deployment revision EX: revision 1

+ 	 	*

 			 With the help of selector & labels replica set monitor group of pod instances ( manages the group of similar pod instances).
 * # Commands: